cc-archive/cc-cert-core/index.md

 ## Module Units of Learning

-The pale grey brick like lines in each CORE module represent units of learning within that module.
-Expanding CORE to iagrammatically show the units of learning within each module looks like this:
+The pale grey lines divide each CORE module into units of learning.
+CORE module units of learning are:
 ![Expanded details of core module](img/core-expanded.jpg "Each CORE module breaks down further into units of learning")